-- 5. MVNO Europe warmly welcomes the fact that the ČTÚ proposes to include a wholesale access obligation in the spectrum licences of 700 MHz licensees (Section 8.2 of the main body of the draft Tender document, Annex 2A Section 2 for incumbent operators, Annex 2B Section 1 for new entrant operators). - 6.
-We consider this necessary in the Czech Republic, especially in light of the fact that the market share secured by independent MVNOs (i.e. MVNOs whose shareholding is not (in full or in part) controlled by the three main MNOs) remains marginal to-date. - 7.
-We urge the ČTÚ to maintain wholesale access obligations in the final text of the tender documentation.
-Imposing such obligations is clearly in accordance with powers granted to national regulatory authorities/competent authorities in application of the existing EU regulatory framework, notably Art.
-5.2(a) of the Radio Spectrum Policy Programme1, and Art.
-52 of the European Electronic Communications Code2.
+- 7. MVNO Europe again (confirming points made in our response to the 2019 consultation) warmly welcomes the fact that the ČTÚ proposes to include a wholesale access obligation in the spectrum licences of 700 MHz licensees (Section 8.2 of the main body of the draft Tender document, Annex 2A Section 2 for incumbent operators, Annex 2B Section 1 for new entrant operators).
+We also welcome the ČTÚ's explicit references to the 2019-2020 examination of the wholesale mobile access market in application of the Significant Market Power regime (results of the three-criteria test and preliminary analysis). - 8.
+We confirm that we consider a wholesale access obligation necessary in the Czech Republic, including in the specific context of radio spectrum assignment, especially in light of the fact that the market share secured by independent MVNOs (i.e. MVNOs whose shareholding is not (in full or in part) controlled by the three main MNOs) remains marginal in the Czech Republic to-date.